 If you want to make your own bread crumbs, like I had to, just place a few slices of bread in a not-too-hot oven (75oC is fine) for about 10-15 minutes to dry them.
 Cool the bread and break them into small pieces.
 Place in a blender or food processor and process them into bread crumbs.
 The pulse method works best.
 Alternatively, place a slice of toasted bread on a chopping board or any hard surface and roll a rolling pin over it.
 When you have about a cup and a half of cread crumbs, you’re ready to make your cliff sandwiches.

-Before I forget, thank you, Richard, for this wonderful recipe. :)
+Before I forget, thank you, Richard, for this wonderful recipe.

-9 slices of white loaf bread
+- 9 slices white loaf bread

-3 slices of ham
+- 3 slices ham

-2 eggs, beaten
+- 2 eggs beaten

-12 wooden toothpicks
+- 12 wooden toothpicks

-Heat the oil.
+In a wok or frying pan, heat enough cooking oil to reach a depth of at least three inches.
 The temperature should be before it starts to smoke.
 Sorry, I don’t use kitchen thermometers.
 You can test the temperature by dropping a small piece of bread into the hot oil.
 If the bread browns too fast, the oil is too hot.

-Make three club sandwiches: Spread 1/4 c. of chicken salad on a slice of bread.
+- Make three club sandwiches: Spread 1/4 c. of chicken salad on a slice of bread.
 Cover with another slice of bread.
 Lay a piece of ham on the second slice.
 Cover with another slice of bread.
 Lay a slice (or more) of cheese and top with another slice of bread.
 Secure each corner of the sandwich with a wooden toothpick.
 Repeat for the remaining ingredients.

 With kitchen tongs, lower the sandwich in hot oil.
 The sandwich will not sink so you will need to turn it over after a few seconds to brown the other side.
 The frying part should not take more than a few seconds since you don’t want the oil to reach the insides of the sandwich; you just want to brown the outside.

-Do the same thing with the remaining clubhouse sandwiches.
+- Do the same thing with the remaining clubhouse sandwiches.

-Using a bread knife, cut each cliff sandwich into four triangles.
+- Using a bread knife, cut each cliff sandwich into four triangles.
 Remove the toothpicks and serve warm.

-Tips: Avoid used oil.
+Tip #1: Avoid used oil.
 The taste of whatever it was that had been fried in the used oil will be absorbed the bread.
 Furthermore, oil usually turns dark after fish or meat has been fried in it.
 The darker the oil, the darker the sandwich will be.